Jump to topic

 For some patients, it may be okay to have a glass of wine while taking lisinopril.
 Wine does not carry any additional side effects than any other type of alcohol when combined with lisinopril.

-Because most patients who are prescribed lisinopril have heart conditions, it is important to note how wine affects the heart.
+Because most patients prescribed lisinopril have heart conditions, it is important to note how wine affects the heart.

-Many people associate drinking red wine with heart health because red wine is a part of the Mediterranean diet, which is known to lower blood pressure.
+Many people associate drinking red wine with heart health because red wine is a part of the Mediterranean diet, which lowers blood pressure.
 There is limited evidence on the effects of red wine on the heart, but some studies suggest it may be safe.

 In one study of healthy patients, red wine was not found to affect otherwise healthy patients' blood pressure or heart rate.
 In another study of patients with chronic heart failure, moderate wine consumption led to favorable outcomes such as better overall health, lower depression, and less vascular inflammation.

-For patients with no hereditary risk factors, a glass of wine or two may be safe, depending on their age.
+A glass of wine or two may be safe for patients with no hereditary risk factors, depending on their age.
 Patients over the age of 50 are at increased risk for complications.

 Before combining lisinopril with wine, patients should always seek professional medical advice from their doctor.